keyhan/jBSBE/README.md

 ```

 ### Creating Iso8583 Template
-The following code creates template for all types of iso messages used, purchase request in the last line is shown in the [previous](#nnotation-feature).
-This code is usually set when your application starts up.
+The following code creates template for all types of iso messages used.
+This code is usually located in initialization part of the application.
 ```java
 I50Factory.addField(4, "Amount", I50Type.AMOUNT);
 I50Factory.addField(10, "Date", I50Type.DATE10);